First Time User? Sign Up Now

 Immunophenotyping generally reveals monocytic differentiation markers (CD14, CD4, CD11b, CD11c, CD64, and CD36) and lysozyme.
 The differential diagnosis includes AML with maturation and acute monocytic leukemia.

 Most cases of AMML exhibit nonspecific cytogenetic abnormalities.
 Some cases may have a 11q23 genetic abnormality.
 Cases with increased abnormal eosinophils in the bone marrow associated with a chromosome 16 abnormality have a favorable prognosis.
-(Refer to the Acute myeloid leukemia with characteristic genetic abnormalities section of the Classification section of this summary for more information.)
+(Refer to the AML With Characteristic Genetic Abnormalities section of the Classification of Adult AML section of this summary for more information.)

 Acute monoblastic leukemia and acute monocytic leukemia (FAB classifications M5a and M5b)